dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** Detailed design blueprint for the Mission page, outlining the strategic vision, the concept of Cognitive Capitalism, and the purpose of the DCE project.
   - **Tags:** page design, mission, about us, vision, strategy, cognitive capitalism

+### A40. aiascent.dev - Page Design DCE

+  - **Description:** A blueprint for the `/dce` page, dedicated to explaining the core features of the Data Curation Environment VS Code extension with visual aids.
+  - **Tags:** page design, dce, features, plan, ui, ux

 ## IV.
 Process & Workflow